List of Wolfmother and Andrew Stockdale band members

 Wolfmother performing in 2007 (top), 2009 (middle) and 2018 (bottom).

 Wolfmother are an Australian hard rock band from Sydney, New South Wales.
 Formed in 2004, the group originally included vocalist and guitarist Andrew Stockdale, bassist and keyboardist Chris Ross, and drummer Myles Heskett.
-The band has since gone through many lineup changes, centred around Stockdale as the sole constant member, with the current incarnation including bassist James Wassenaar and Christian Condon (both since 2023).
+The band has since gone through many lineup changes, centred around Stockdale as the sole constant member, with the current incarnation including bassist James Wassenaar and Christian Condon (both since 2023), and touring keyboardist Julia "Juulz" Driessen (intermittently since 2019).

 History

 2004–2013

 Andrew Stockdale, Chris Ross and Myles Heskett formed Wolfmother in 2004, after several years of jamming together.
 The group released their critically and commercially successful self-titled debut album in Australia in 2005, with an international release following the next year.
 Work soon began on a follow-up, however in August 2008 both Ross and Heskett left Wolfmother due to "irreconcilable personal and musical differences".
 Stockdale recorded "Back Round" with Resin Dogs drummer Dave Atkins later in the year, before unveiling the full new lineup early the next year, which also included Ian Peres on bass and keyboards, and Aidan Nemeth on rhythm guitar.

 The second lineup's only album Cosmic Egg was released in 2009.
 After touring in promotion of the release, Atkins left Wolfmother in March 2010.
 The following month, he was replaced by Will Rockwell-Scott, formerly of the Mooney Suzuki.
 The group began working on the follow-up to Cosmic Egg in early 2011, however in February the next year it was announced that both Nemeth and Rockwell-Scott had recently quit the band.
 They were replaced by Vin Steele and former Vines drummer Hamish Rosser, respectively, while multi-instrumentalist Elliott Hammond was also added.
 Keep Moving was completed and released in 2013, credited as a Stockdale solo release.